frederic-perez/AmE-dictionary/data/dictionary.md

 __nosological__ _adj_
 __nosology__ _n_ The branch of medicine concerned with the classification of diseases.
 __nostalgia__ _n_ :two::hammer:
-__nostrum__ _n_ :three::astonished: __1__ A medicine of secret composition recommended by its preparer but usually without scientific proof of its effectiveness. _It is put to work at county fairs, promoting a quack nostrum for pain relief._ __2__ A usually questionable remedy or scheme. _Syn_ panacea
+__nostrum__ _n_ :four:astonished: __1__ A medicine of secret composition recommended by its preparer but usually without scientific proof of its effectiveness.
+Hypothetical remedy for all ills or diseases. _Syn_ cure-all, panacea, catholicon _Stay healthy, for science is no closer to a nostrum than alchemy was._ _It is put to work at county fairs, promoting a quack nostrum for pain relief._ __2__ A usually questionable remedy or scheme. _Syn_ panacea
 __nosy__ _adj_ _slang_ :four: Inappropriately curious. _He’s nosy as hell._
 __not even close__ _phr_ :dart:
 __notch<sup>1</sup>__ _n_ __1a__ A V-shaped cut. __b__ Such a cut used for keeping a record. __2__ A narrow pass between mountains. __3__ _informal_ A level or degree: _a notch or two higher in quality._